 - Is the buyer a cash buyer or will they have to get a mortgage?

 Steps to take:

 If there is a mortgage on your property then, title documents will be held by your bank.
-The title deeds are required to allow a contract of sale to be drawn up in anticipation of negotiating a sale and in turn this prevents any delay from selling a property once the sale has been negotiated.
+The title deeds are required to allow a contract of sale to be drawn up in anticipation of negotiating a sale and in turn, this prevents any delay from selling the property once the sale has been negotiated.

 Any extensions or alterations to the property should be made known to the firm of solicitors selling at the outset so they can review the title deeds to make sure all appropriate Certificates of Compliance with Planning Permission and Building Regulations are held with the title documents.

 Any house built after the 1st October 1964 requires planning permission.
 All planning documentation should be held with your title deeds but should be reviewed as soon as you decide you are going to sell to make sure that the paperwork is in order.
 If it is not, this will give you an opportunity to get the appropriate paperwork in order by engaging an architect or engineer as appropriate and your solicitor will assist you in setting out exactly what is required.

 It is important that a seller deals with any issues relating to alterations of the property because if they do not, it may result in a loss of sale.

 Selling the property through an estate agent, who may sell it at auction or by private treaty.
 A reserve can be set for a house at auction, so it will not be a worry that a house will be sold too cheaply.